 Personal Hygiene: You will be provided with your own personal container of sanitizer at the beginning of the tour.
 Larger bottles of sanitizer will be everywhere, yep everywhere.
 Hand washing stations that we custom built for the Support and Gear trailers will be available in the mornings at the start of the ride and at the support and lunch stops throughout the day.
 We request that riders keep their gloves and helmets and other personal biking gear contained in their personal bags when not in use.

-Transportation: We have restricted the number of participants per tour to 8 individuals, allowing for additonal space inside the van.
+Transportation: We have restricted the number of participants per tour to 9 individuals, allowing for additional space inside the van.
+This number will fluctuate based on vaccinated guests and/or those who have recovered from COVID-19 within 6 months of the tour departure.
 Face coverings are required any time we are in a vehicle, and windows will stay open during transport to promote air flow.
-Guests will need to use the same seat in the van for each shuttle.
 Staff will clean and disinfect transportation nightly.

-Dining: We must take a break from the traditonal large group table, and we must toast from afar.
-When possible, dining will take place in an outdoor venue, absent that option, additional seperate tables will be utilized.
+Dining: We will monitor how meals go – based on the situation at the time in the location of your tour.
+It may mean we take a break from the traditional large group table, and we toast from afar.
+When possible, dining will take place in an outdoor venue, absent that option, additional separate tables will be utilized.

 Lodging: We partner primarily with smaller and unique lodging partners, the benefit, is we know these folks and we know how seriously each property is taking the guidelines and measures required to keep us safe.
 We have also had to make some changes to itineraries as some lodging properties have chosen to not operate or are unable to meet our needs.